xremix/ng-xGallerify/README.md

 - [ ] Have a bootstrap mode
 - [ ] Have option to pass in own modes
 - [ ] Improve default styling
+- [ ] Get image loaded events out of the templates

 ## Demo